Don’t Make These 7 Student Loan Mistakes

 This is another major mistake that you're making without realizing it.
 Just because your lender allows you a certain amount, doesn't mean you need to take all of it.
 Remember that you have to pay it back in its entirety and then some.
 For every $1 you take, you give back $2.

 When you start thinking of it like that, you'll be more careful about how much you take.
-Work on a before college starts, factoring tuition, textbooks, food, and living costs, and stick to that.
+Work on a budget before college starts, factoring tuition, textbooks, food, and living costs, and stick to that.

 This is part of thinking long-term; right now, it might feel great to take on extra because it gives you a chance to indulge, or have more than you need, but the greater the amount, the more the interest too.